 At Cairns we arrived very late in the evening and had a booking with Europcar.
-Their representative that night was unpleasant, almost rude and seemed most surprised by the forced "upgrade" to a 4x4 which I didn't like at all.
-Fortunately when we returned the next morning, we found a much more pleasant person who was able to happily change it to a model more of my liking.
+Their representative that night was unpleasant, almost rude and seemed offended that our forced "upgrade" to a 4x4 was not one I liked at all.
+Fortunately when we returned the next morning, we found a much more pleasant person who was able to happily change it to a saloon model more of my liking.

 At Brisbane we used Avis and had no problems at all.

 The "Birds of Australia" second edition by Richard Thomas was less useful, although I copied sections of it, and took these with us.
 The aged "Where to find Birds Australia" was worse and hardly any use and certainly not worth the purchase price.
 For the Darwin area, I got hold of a small booklet called "Top End Birdwatching" by Mike Reed which was of some value.
 However for this area, Mike Jarvis' excellent website https://www.experiencethewild.com.au/ was much better (and free!)- especially for sites around Darwin itself, Kakadu and the journey to it.